hark130/Gamemaster_Guidance/README.md

     [ ] 1.
 Don't print notes for characters if there are no notes<br>
     [ ] 2.
 BUG: REfactor GG_City DEMOGRAPHICS-Population string construction to use parsed attributes (raceLookup) instead of cityDict<br>
     [ ] 3.
-BUG: Verify there's no way for calculated NPC levels to go below 0.  (e.g., smallest city type + lowest roll)
+BUG: Verify there's no way for calculated NPC levels to go below 0.  (e.g., smallest city type + lowest roll) [ ] 4.
+AESTHETIC: Properly pluralize ancestries when calculating Demographic Populations in GG_City's "print city details" functionality
+    [ ] 5.
+BUG?: Why am I printing things from the dictionary instead of parsing to class attributes and then printing?!